royk999/Stock-Prediction-Using-LSTM/README.md

 CBOE Volatility Index (VIX)
 DX-Y.NYB (Dollar index)

 # Hyperparameter Tuning
 This project compared rmse errors to find the best hyperparameters that work the best.
 First, hyperparameters for training process was tuned.
 Then, the parameters for the neural network itself was tuned.

 ## Training Process
-Optimizers, Learning rates, batch sizes,
+Optimizers, Learning rates, batch sizes

 ## Neural Network